rsimon/scala-force-layout/attribution/springy.md

-To a wide extent, Scala Force Layout is a Scala port of [Springy](http://getspringy.com/) by Dennis Hotson (MIT licensed).
+Scala Force Layout includes code that was ported to Scala from the [Springy](http://getspringy.com/) JavaScript library by Dennis Hotson (MIT licensed).

     Copyright (c) 2010 Dennis Hotson